Information For Prospective Students

 Thank you for your interest in the graduate program of the Computer Science Department at the University of Maryland, College Park.
 Our graduate program is ranked among the top in the nation and in the top ten among public universities.
-Both M.S. and Ph.D degrees are offered, and almost all full-time students receive financial aid in the form of assistantships, fellowships, and grants.
-These pages give an overview of the program and describe the application process.
+Learn more about why UMD may be the right place for you.

 We understand your eagerness to receive updates regarding your application.
 However, it is best to keep checking your status online and to refrain from sending emails.
 The more time we take to respond to emails, the less time we have to update the applications.